aromej/get_clean_data/CookBook.md

 The idea behind my selection of features is because the assignment explicitly mentioned  "Extracts only the measurements on the mean and standard deviation for each measurement."
 To be complete, I included all variables having to do with mean or standard deviation.
-In short, for this derived dataset, these signals were used to estimate variables of the feature vector for each pattern: used  '-XYZ'  to denote 3-axial signals in the X, Y and Z directions.
+In short, for this derived dataset, these signals were used to estimate variables of the feature vector for each pattern: used  '-XYZ'  to denote 3-axial signals in the X, Y and Z directions. â€¢	tBodyAcc-XYZ â€¢	tGravityAcc-XYZ â€¢	tBodyAccJerk-XYZ â€¢	tBodyGyro-XYZ â€¢	tBodyGyroJerk-XYZ â€¢	tBodyAccMag â€¢	tGravityAccMag â€¢	tBodyAccJerkMag â€¢	tBodyGyroMag â€¢	tBodyGyroJerkMag â€¢	fBodyAcc-XYZ â€¢	fBodyAccJerk-XYZ â€¢	fBodyGyro-XYZ â€¢	fBodyAccMag â€¢	fBodyAccJerkMag â€¢	fBodyGyroMag â€¢	fBodyGyroJerkMag
-Îù	tBodyAcc-XYZ
-Îù	tGravityAcc-XYZ
-Îù	tBodyAccJerk-XYZ
-Îù	tBodyGyro-XYZ
-Îù	tBodyGyroJerk-XYZ
-Îù	tBodyAccMag
-Îù	tGravityAccMag
-Îù	tBodyAccJerkMag
-Îù	tBodyGyroMag
-Îù	tBodyGyroJerkMag
-Îù	fBodyAcc-XYZ
-Îù	fBodyAccJerk-XYZ
-Îù	fBodyGyro-XYZ
-Îù	fBodyAccMag
-Îù	fBodyAccJerkMag
-Îù	fBodyGyroMag
-Îù	fBodyGyroJerkMag
-The set of variables that were estimated (and kept for this assignment) from these signals are:
-Îù	mean(): Mean value
-Îù	std(): Standard deviation
+The set of variables that were estimated (and kept for this assignment) from these signals are: â€¢	mean(): Mean value â€¢	std(): Standard deviation
 Other vectors obtained by averaging the signals in a signal window sample.
-These are used on the angle() variable:
+These are used on the angle() variable: â€¢	gravityMean â€¢	tBodyAccMean â€¢	tBodyAccJerkMean â€¢	tBodyGyroMean â€¢	tBodyGyroJerkMean
-Îù	gravityMean
-Îù	tBodyAccMean
-Îù	tBodyAccJerkMean
-Îù	tBodyGyroMean
-Îù	tBodyGyroJerkMean
 Note: features are normalized and bounded within [-1,1].
 The resulting variable names are of the following form: tbodyaccmeanx, which means the mean value of tBodyAcc-XYZ.